TylerVanSickle/ropestracker/README.md

 ### `/` — Staff / Front Desk View

-Used by front desk staff to manage the waitlist and guest communication.
+Used by front desk staff to manage intake, waitlists, and guest communication.

-**Key responsibilities:**
+**Primary actions:**

 - Add guest groups to the waitlist
 - View realistic wait time estimates
 - Notify the next eligible group
-- Send a group “up” when space is available
+- Send a group “up” when capacity allows
-- Edit or remove groups as needed
+- Edit or remove entries as needed

 **Important behavior:**